 Common Issues When Valuing a Small Business for Divorce

-Every valuation engagement is unique and dependent upon a wide range of considerations, observations, and assumptions.
-One business can have multiple valuation conclusions based on the purpose at hand, intended user, date of the valuation, state of the economy, revenue/earnings stream considered, and normalizing adjustments utilized in presenting financials to name a few.
-The following article highlights the most common issues associated with divorce valuations.
+Every valuation engagement is unique and depends on various considerations, observations, and assumptions.
+One business can have multiple valuation conclusions based on the purpose at hand, intended user, date of the valuation, state of the economy, revenue/earnings stream considered, and normalizing adjustments utilized in presenting financials, to name a few.
+The following article highlights the most common issues associated with divorce valuations:

 Defining the Standard of Value